WORKSHOPS • March 18, 2026

 Submission details

-The Kuva Space workshop will be a half-day workshop, with the option to expand to full-day depending on paper volume.
-It will serve as a satellite event at IEEE ICIP 2026.
+The IEEE ICIP workshop will be a half-day workshop, with the option to expand to a full day depending on paper volume.
 Accepted papers will be included in the ICIP 2026 Workshop Proceedings, published in IEEE Xplore.

 Prospective authors are encouraged to carefully review the following submission requirements before preparing their manuscripts:

-- All submissions will be subject to a double-blind peer review process.
-Please refer to the ICIP 2026 main track submission guidelines and author kit for further details on the double-blind policy and manuscript preparation: https://2026.ieeeicip.org/paper-submission/ (see also the linked Author Kit for templates and formatting instructions).
+• All submissions will be subject to a double-blind peer review process.
+Please refer to the ICIP 2026 main track submission guidelines and author kit for further details on the double-blind policy and manuscript preparation.

 Note: Satellite workshop paper submission deadlines, review processes, and exact proceedings details are typically managed separately by workshop organizers and may differ from the main conference timeline (main conference paper submissions follow earlier deadlines).
 Refer to this official Kuva Space workshop website or the ICIP 2026 satellite workshops page for any Kuva Space-specific updates, including final format (half-day or full-day) and additional guidelines.